ibm-cloud-docs/AnalyticsEngine/getting-started.md

 5. Select **IBM Analytics Engine**.

-6. On the next screen, select your IBM Analytics Engine instance that you created in Bluemix.
+6. On the next screen, select your IBM Analytics Engine instance that you created in {{site.data.keyword.Bluemix_short}}.

 Now this project has been associated with the instance of IBM Analytics Engine that you previously created.
 You are ready to start running queries and jobs from a DSX notebook using Apache Spark in IBM Analytics Engine.